jdoubleu/frontend-boilerplate/README.md

 Also recommended is:
 * [`gulp-cli`](https://www.npmjs.com/package/gulp-cli) (`npm install -g gulp-cli`)

+***NOTE:*** Gulp and Bower are also installed as `devDependencies`.
+You should yet only using the local version of gulp because it's a alpha version installed via "git clone".

 All scripts and tasks are fitted to OSX/Linux so you may experience weird behaviour on Windows or others.